IOHprofiler/IOHprofiler.github.io/IOHexperimenter/python.md

 ```

 At its core, the Experimenter object contains three parts:
-- An optimization algorithm (which takes a problem as input)
+- An optimization algorithm (which takes a ioh-based problem as input)
 - Information on the collection of problems to be executed
 - Information on the logging procedure